AI-Assisted Development

 4. Execute

 Work through the implementation plan.
-The agentic tool handles code generation, test writing, and iterating on failures.
-Review the output as you go — the tool is a collaborator, not an autopilot.
+The agentic tool can assist with code generation, test writing, and iterating on failures.
+Review and steer each step as you go — the tool is a collaborator, not an autopilot.
+In Claude Code, use the test-driven-development skill to write tests before implementation.

 5. Code Review and PR